 Yes!
 As long as you make sure chicken reaches 165F internal temperature it is 100% safe to add to the Instant Pot.

 If you add dry or rinsed rice to an already preheated or hot Instant Pot and don’t add liquid to it at the same time or very quickly after your rice will immediately stick to the bottom and start burning.

 Instant Pot Chicken and Rice

-- 2 5oz / 10 oz chicken breasts / bone-in chicken thighs (Either 2 five-ounce chicken breasts if you are making the recipe with white rice.
+- 2 5oz / 10 oz chicken breasts / bone-in skinless chicken thighs - (Either 2 five-ounce chicken breasts if you are making the recipe with white rice.
 OR.
 2 ten-ounce bone-in chicken thighs if you are making the recipe with brown rice.)

 - 1 bunch cilantro

-- 1 cup water (at room temperature, not cold!)
+- 1 cup water - (at room temperature, not cold!)

-- 1/2 Tbsp ghee or bacon fat
+- 1/2 Tbsp ghee or bacon fat or avocado oil

 - 1 small diced onion